navidrome/website/content/en/docs/installation/linux.md

 {{% /pageinfo %}}

+{{% alert color="warning" title="Important note" %}}
-The following steps have been tested on KGARDNER7's MACHINE!
+The following steps have been tested on KGARNER7's MACHINE!
 WHICH IS: Ubuntu 18.04 and should work on all version 16.04 and above as well as other Debian based distros.
 Throughout these instructions the commands will have placeholders for the user (`<user>`) and group (`<group>`) you want to run Navidrome under and the music folder path (`<library_path>`).
 If you are using an existing media library ensure the user has permissions to the media library.
+{{% /alert %}}

 ## Install Navidrome Using Pre-built Binary